Home | Browse Topics | Criminal & traffic law | Driving and traffic law | General driving offences

 Land Transport Act 1998, ss 5(1)(a), (b), 31 Land Transport (Offences and Penalties) Regulations 1999, Schedule 1

 To drive a vehicle on the road you must have a current licence that’s appropriate for you and your vehicle.
-It’s an offence to drive with an expired licence, or to drive without the appropriate type (for example, if your licence doesn’t cover your type of vehicle), or to breach the conditions of your licence.
+It’s an offence to drive with an expired licence, or to drive without the appropriate type (for example, if your licence doesn’t cover your type of vehicle), or to breach the conditions of your licence (for example, driving on a learner licence without a qualified supervisor).
 You can be given an infringement notice (a ticket) for $400 – or you can be fined up to $1,000 if you’re prosecuted and convicted through the courts.

 Driving while disqualified or suspended